sharon92/AstroSpace/README.md

 # 🌌 AstroSpace

-**AstroSpace** is a web application designed to host, organize, and showcase your astrophotography collection. 🔭 Sort celestial objects in timeline views, automatic annotation for your images (Plate Solving) and create a stunning digital observatory of your cosmic captures. ✨
+**AstroSpace** is a web application designed to host, organize, and showcase your astrophotography collection. 🔭 Sort celestial objects in timeline views, automatic annotation for your images (via Plate Solving), compare the size of your DSO with moon scale, explore the objects inside your DSO with Plotly graphs and much more! ✨

-Perfect for amateur astronomers, astrophotographers, and stargazers who want to organize their night sky adventures! 🌟
+Perfect for amateur astronomers, astrophotographers, and stargazers who want to organize their night sky adventures and create their own personal space for Astro Stuff! 🌟

 check out my Instance at: